clinics

 Counselling can help you cope with chronic pelvic pain by:

-• Practicing ways to make lasting lifestyle changes, including diet and physical activity.
+• Practising ways to make lasting lifestyle changes, including diet and physical activity

 Our counsellor can also help you access community and online resources for chronic pain, mental health, and wellness.
 Visit the health information for patients section for resources for women experiencing chronic pelvic pain.